queezythegreat/arduino-cmake/README.rst

 3. Install CMake:

-   * Using the pakcage manager or
+   * Using the package manager or
    * Using the `CMake installer`_

    NOTE: CMake version 2.8 or newer is required!